 The air dispersion modelling has been carried out using the United States Environmental Protection Agency's regulated model AERMOD.
 The AERMOD model has USEPA regulatory status and is one of the advanced models recommended within the air modelling guidance document 'Air Dispersion Modelling from Industrial Installations Guidance Note (AG4)' published by the EPA in Ireland.
 The modelling of air emissions is carried out to assess concentrations of nitrogen dioxide (NO2) at a variety of locations beyond the site boundary.
-The modelling assessment also included the cumulative impact of the standby generators in the vicinity of the site.
+The modelling assessment also included the cumulative impact of additional facilities in the vicinity of the site.

-The assessment has been undertaken for the Facility which includes Buildings A, B, C, D, E and F. The facility once fully operational, will have installed a total of 103 no. 6.49 MWth diesel powered emergency back-up generators; 2 no. 2.19 MWth diesel powered emergency generators; 4 no. 0.450 MWth diesel powered fire pumps.
+The assessment has been undertaken for the facility which includes Buildings A, B, C and D. The installation has 9 no. 6.49 MW{th} diesel powered emergency back-up generators; 22 no. 6.33 MW{th} diesel powered emergency back-up generators and 39 no. 5.59 MW{th} diesel powered emergency back-up generators and 2 no. 0.420 MW{th} diesel powered emergency back-up fire pumps.

-In addition to the 6.49 MWth emergency back-up generators which will power the site in the event of a power failure to the site, the site also includes 4 Fire Pump generators (0.45 MWth) generators and 2 no. 2.19 MWth diesel powered emergency back-up generators.
-The Fire Pump generators will be tested weekly for 10 minutes while the 2.19 MWth generators will be tested as per the 6.49 MWth back-up diesel generators.
-These generators have been scoped out of this air modelling assessment as it is not expected that they would cause any significant impacts on ambient air quality considering their smaller scale (compared to the data hall back-up generators) and the low number required for use at any one time.
+The 2 no. 0.420 MW{th} diesel powered emergency back-up fire pumps have been scoped out of this air modelling assessment as it is not expected that they would cause any significant impacts on ambient air quality considering their smaller scale (compared to the data hall back-up generators) and the low number required for use at any one time.

-In total, the air dispersion modelling includes 103 no. 6.49 MWth emergency back-up generators on the Facility campus.
-Building A has 17 no. emergency back-up generators and Building B has 18 no. emergency back-up generators.
-Building C and Building D have 18 no. emergency back-up generators.
-Building F each have 16 no. emergency back-up generators.
+In total, the air dispersion modelling includes 70 no. emergency back-up generators on the facility campus (ranging from 5.59 $MW{th},\,6.33~MW{th}$ and 6.49 $MW{th}).$ Building A has 22 no. back-up generators and Building B has 17 no. back-up generators.
+Building C has 17 no. back-up generators and the Building C Extension has 5 no. back-up generators.
+Building D has 9 no. back-up generators.